Last Updated on August 3, 2022 by Jeremy

 Much to the chagrin of music lovers in the city, Pittsburgh's concert scene often gets poor reviews.
-Sure, a super group may play at Heinz Field once a year, a few big bands will play at the impossibly frustrating First Niagara Pavilion, and smaller but still well known bands may show up at Stage AE from time to time.
+Sure, a super group may play at Acrisure Stadium once a year, a few big bands will play at the impossibly frustrating First Niagara Pavilion, and smaller but still well known bands may show up at Stage AE from time to time.

 The frustration music fans have stems not from a lack of venues, we do have quite a few in the area, but more from the fact that for whatever reason, the huge bands people want to see just don't come here like in other cities.
 (To be fair, the music scene of lesser known groups can be quite good if you are looking for it).